This New Mexico red chilli sauce is easy and delicious! The flavor is incredible perfect for tacos and enchiladas!

 - 5 garlic cloves

-- 2 tsp cumin
+- 2 teaspoon cumin

-- 1 tsp salt
+- 1 teaspoon salt

-- ½ tsp onion powder
+- ½ teaspoon onion powder

-Preheat oven to 350F.
+- Preheat oven to 350F.

-Roast dried chilies and place on a baking sheet.
+- Remove stems and seeds from dried chilies and place on a baking sheet.
 Add the garlic to the baking sheet as well.
 Roast for 2-5 minutes.
 The chiles will start to smell sweet.
 You don’t want them to burn so watch them carefully!15 Dried New Mexico Red Chilies, 2-4 Dried Ancho Chilies, 5 garlic cloves

-Remove the chilies and add to a bowl of hot water, allow them to rehydrate for 30 minutes.
+- Remove the chilies and add to a bowl of hot water, allow them to rehydrate for 30 minutes.
 Return the garlic to oven to continue roasting for another 10 minutes.

-Use on tacos or enchiladas!
+- Use on tacos or enchiladas!
 Enjoy!